JestiferHarold/JestiferHarold/README.md

 - User profiles
 - Personalized recommendations based on user history
 - Integration with popular streaming services (e.g., Netflix, Amazon Prime)

+## 👨‍💻 Innovation And Impact < a name = "iai"></a>
+Our project introduces a collaborative filtering approach tailored for group decision-making, setting it apart from traditional recommendation systems that focus on individual users.
+The use of real-time IMDb ratings and reviews adds credibility and transparency to the recommendations.
+By simplifying the movie selection process for groups, this project enhances social experiences, making movie nights more enjoyable and efficient.
+Additionally, the system's adaptability to various genres and user preferences makes it a valuable tool for any movie-watching scenario.

 ## ⛏️ Built With <a name = "tech_stack"></a>